Teresa Wilms Montt: Biography

 A scion of the Montt family, she was born in Viña del Mar, Chile, to Luz Victoria Montt y Montt and Federico Guillermo Wilms y Brieba.
 She was the couple's second daughter, and she had seven sisters.
 Educated by governesses and private tutors, she married Gustavo Balmaceda Valdés at the age of 17, against the will of her family.
-They had two children, Elisa "Chita" (1911) and Sylvia Luz (1913).
+They had two children, Elisa "Chita" (1911-2005) and Sylvia Luz (1913-1999).

 In Santiago, she joined the city's active cultural life.

 Between 1912 and 1915, they resided in Iquique because of her husband's work.
-It was here that she began her relationship with feminists, trade unionists, and even Masons, and became associated with nascent reformist movements.
-She used the pseudonym Tebal when she was first published in the Iquique newspaper.
-After her husband returned to Santiago he discovered the affair which Wilms Montt had with his cousin, Vicente Zañartu Balmaceda.
-Because of it, the men of the Balmaceda Valdés family held a 'family court' in 1915, and decided Wilms Montt's punishment would be to spend time at the Convento de la Preciosa Sangre.
+It was here that she began her relationship with feminists, trade unionists, and Masons, and became associated with nascent reformist movements.
+She used the pseudonym Tebal when she was first published in an Iquique newspaper.
+After her husband returned to Santiago, he discovered Wilms Montt was engaging in an affair with his cousin, Vicente Zañartu Balmaceda.
+Because of this, the men of the Balmaceda Valdés family held a 'family court' in 1915, and decided Wilms Montt's punishment would be to spend time at the Convento de la Preciosa Sangre.
 Here, she kept a diary and, depressed, made her first suicide attempt on March 29, 1916.